 Currently, the two pilot programs are self sustaining through their respective law enforcement and district attorney's offices.
 The additional research sites are fully funded by a grant from the Health Resources and Services Administration's Maternal and Child Health Research Program.

 Getting Started with This Innovation

 - Obtain buy-in and commitment: It is critical to secure the commitment of dedicated child abuse experts to provide assessments and consultations through telemedicine channels, along with the willingness of rural providers to seek and accept expert guidance.
 Support from clinical personnel and administration with a “champion” (i.e., telemedicine coordinator at the remote site) is essential.

-- Strive for balance between need and commitment: Remote sites must have the personnel interested in conducting these examinations and expanding their repertoire, and the volume of cases to justify the program—too little volume and the program may not work; too much volume and the program may not be necessary.
+- Strive for balance between need and commitment: Remote sites must have personnel interested in conducting these examinations and expanding their repertoire.
+The sites must also have the appropriate volume of cases to justify the program—too little volume and the program may not work; too much volume and the program may not be necessary.

 - Garner the support of the criminal justice system: It is important to involve local law enforcement and the district attorney’s office in supporting the program.

 Actively pursue alternative funding sources: Because public funding can shift with new budget priorities and grant funding is usually time limited, active pursuit of alternative funding sources, including third-party reimbursement, is essential.
 It is possible to make this program "self-sufficient" through third-party reimbursement from State, county, and law enforcement sources (whoever assumes responsibility for payment of examinations).

 Provide competent, responsive technical assistance: Users of the system need ongoing access to guidance on efficient use of the telemedicine technology and to prompt resolution of technical problems.
 Quality information technology and videoconferencing personnel to establish, maintain, and troubleshoot telecommunications and equipment are essential for the success of the program.